Early Surrey Records of Black People in Surrey

-There is evidence in the archives to show the true diversity of Surrey’s inhabitants.
+There is evidence in the archives to show the diversity of Surrey’s inhabitants.

-In cases of intermarriage between a black wife and a white husband, the wife would adopt the husband’s status and Poor Law assessments might become irrelevant.
-If a man had been born in Britain, or served a British master for a year or more, they would be considered settled and Poor Law arrangements would be irrelevant to them; later on, anyone who rented property or enrolled on an apprenticeship would also be considered settled.
-Probably all of these people, including many black immigrants, would be found in parish registers, but nothing would be said about their ethnicity.
+Marriage between Black people and the white population was frowned upon at the time.
+In the case of a Black wife and a white husband, the wife would adopt the husband’s status and Poor Law assessments might become irrelevant.
+If a Black man had been born in Britain, or served a British master for a year or more, they would be considered settled and Poor Law arrangements would be irrelevant to them; later on, anyone who rented property or enrolled on an apprenticeship would also be considered settled.
+Probably all of these people, including many Black immigrants, would be found in parish registers, but nothing would be said about their ethnicity.

-Lastly, the black population was partly a trading, seaborne population.
+Lastly, the Black population was partly a trading population, transported or travelling by ship.
 They might come and go, and the population would have been dynamic.
 One African man or woman’s stay in Britain may only have been brief and they would not necessarily have been baptised, married or buried on British soil except in rare circumstances.
 However, they would have been seen and encountered by many, particularly in Britain’s port towns and especially in Bristol, Liverpool and East London.

 Black baptisms and the law

-Unlike many travellers, black people would not have arrived in Britain baptised.
-However, if they intended to stay this was a necessity.
-This makes the arrival of someone of African or Caribbean origin more likely to be recorded in the parish records than if they they were European.
+Unlike many travellers, Black people would probably not have arrived in Britain baptised.
+However, if they intended to stay, the religious and societal norms of a Christian society at that time meant this was a necessity and.
+Most masters would have demanded their servant convert to Christianity and be baptised if not already.
+Some people believed conforming would make them more acceptable in society and give them rights, especially at poor relief at this time was distributed by parish overseers connected with the church.
+This makes the arrival of someone of African or Caribbean origin more likely to be recorded in the parish records than if they were European.

 Sources at Surrey History Centre: